The Flight Experience

 - After your flight you de-gear, talk with your instructor and get your media.

 While you might be browsing a 2 or 4 minute package, you can see that indoor skydiving is much more than a 2 minute experience.
 I've had the opportunity to fly thousands of first time flyers.
 I can't remember a time when someone didn't come out of the tunnel with a satisfied smile on their face.
+If you're ready to fly, you can find a location near you now.

 How Much Should I Fly?